 97. The mix of old and new so beautifully emphasized in Europe.

 98. The variety.
-There’s absolutely nothing you cannot find in Europe from mountains and seas to dense forests, gentle meadows, rolling hills, spectacular fjords, glacier lakes, picturesque vineyards and scented fields of flowers.
+There’s absolutely nothing you cannot find in Europe from mountains and seas to dense forests, gentle meadows, rolling hills, spectacular fjords, glacier lakes, picturesque vineyards, and scented fields of wild flowers.

 99. The people.
 European nations might be different, but overall, they are smart, educated, open-minded, warm, and beautiful.